bas1to/lookleft/Documentation/Installation_Guide_OpenDataCam.md

 - Config **OpenDataCam** to run on boot

-Do this so the OpenDataCam will start automatically
+Do this so the OpenDataCam will start automatically.

 ```bash
 # install pm2